Can Red Bull Make Social Entrepreneurship An Extreme Sport? | Fast Company

 In the three years since, her product, Repurpose Schoolbags, has been tweeted about by Bill Gates, who gave it another nod in July 2016 when he delivered the Nelson Mandela Annual Lecture at the University of Pretoria.
 After her company, called Rethaka, scaled up its manufacturing process, companies like Unilever, the data analytics firm Epsilon, and Coca-Cola began purchasing them to donate to schools across sub-Saharan Africa.
 So far, the company has sold 10,000 bags and expects to double sales this year.
 They’re looking to partner with NGOs to expand their purchasing and distribution network, and plan to debut a more upscale model for a buy-one, give-one initiative patterned after Toms shoes in September.

 Kgatlhanye considers Red Bull’s grassroots-directed incubator to be a huge reason for her success.
-“It was quite audacious to go into the Academy and say, ‘We just have a product,’” she says.
+“It was quite audacious to go into the academy and say, ‘We just have a product,’” she says.
 But unlike traditional incubators, many of which press for immediate ways to monetize or scale, she received the sort of basic business coaching, inspiration, and connections to other entrepreneurs that many young company owners lack.
 The result was “an environment where the vision of what your idea can be is respected and more important than the stage of the business” or whatever growth cycle you’re in, she says.

 As you can see in the video below, it also lead to a better understanding about how she should market her product, in the way that ultimately caught Gates’s attention.
 The packs aren’t just cool tools, they’re sustainable resources that help those in the developing world fulfill potential.